Optimizing scikit-build-core for GDAL

 logging.level = "INFO"

-• cmake.args enforces ccache for incremental CI builds and scopes CMAKE_FIND_ROOT_PATH to the pinned /opt/gdal;/opt/proj prefixes (required for CMAKE_FIND_ROOT_PATH_MODE_LIBRARY=ONLY to resolve anything) to prevent host-system library bleed.
+• cmake.args enables ccache for incremental CI builds and scopes CMAKE_FIND_ROOT_PATH to the pinned /opt/gdal;/opt/proj prefixes.
+The CMAKE_FIND_ROOT_PATH_MODE_LIBRARY=ONLY setting only resolves anything because those prefixes are declared — it prevents host-system library bleed.

-• wheel.build-tag produces deterministic, registry-friendly filenames; leaving wheel.py-api unset yields version-specific cp3X-cp3X tags, which are preferred for GDAL’s NumPy/C++ coupling.
+• wheel.build-tag yields registry-friendly filenames; leaving wheel.py-api unset produces version-specific cp3X-cp3X tags, which are correct for GDAL’s NumPy/C++ coupling — a stable-ABI abi3 wheel is unsafe here.

 export CMAKE_PREFIX_PATH="/opt/gdal:/opt/proj"